 Weight Neutral Diabetes Care Professionals and Dietitians

-Meet eleven weight neutral diabetes professionals who can help you focus on self-care vs. self-sacrifice to manage your blood sugars.
+Meet many weight-neutral diabetes professionals who can help you focus on self-care vs. self-sacrifice to manage your blood sugars.
+Click on bolded names to visit the website.

 Meet RanDee Anshutz, RDN, LD, LMT.
 She is a Registered Dietitian Nutritionist, Licensed Massage Therapist and founder/owner of Synergy Health and Wellness.
 This nutrition practice focuses on the whole person, offering nutrition, massage, and diabetes care specializing in promoting Health at Every Size® (HAES) and supporting body trust.